netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 # Changes (to be deleted by RFC Editor)

+## From version 00 to 01
+- Added Security considerations
+- Added Acknowledgements
+- Added several Normative references
+- Updated link to latest document on github

 ## From version 03 to draft-ietf-netconf-trace-ctx-extension-00
 - Adopted by NETCONF WG
 - Moved repository to NETCONF WG